namitha-santhosh/Devops-project/README.md

-# java_sql

 **Application Setup:**
-- I  Configured the Employee Management System application.
+- Took Employee Management System application as the base of the project

-**AWS EC2 Instance Creation:**
+**PostgreSQL Installation and Configuration:**

 - An AWS EC2 instance was created for hosting the database server (PostgreSql)

-- Also its security groups for the PostgreSql was configured
+- Also the security groups for the PostgreSql was configured

-**PostgreSQL Installation and Configuration:**

 - PostgreSQL was installed on the EC2 instance.
 - I set up a password for the PostgreSQL user "postgres."
 - The "employee_app" database was created to support the application.
 - Within the "employee_app" database, i defined a table named "employees" with attributes like id, firstname, lastname, and email.
 - Configured the psql for listening to the public ip addresses to get the remote requests
+- Configuration details, including the database URL, username, and password, were added to the application.properties to the java application .This is done so that application connects correctly and the data is fetched from the database
 <img src="https://github.com/j-rin/java_sql/blob/main/new/Screenshot%20from%202023-09-13%2017-05-54.png" width="600" height="300">

 **EBS Volume Addition:**